* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 4. Once hot, serve immediately.

-Top tip: don’t throw away the excess fat.
-Collect it and use it to fry some eggs in.
+Pro tip: Don’t throw away the excess fat that collects in the tray.
+Collect it and use it to fry some eggs!

 Reheating bacon under the broiler